-No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER on is delegated to an officer in consultation with the lill be escalated to the Cabinet Member for decision he divisional member and there is disagreement on the installations as part of schemes approved by officers, the Cabinet Member or Cabinet.
+No Service area FUNCTIONS DELEGATED TITLE OF POSTHOLDER Where propos a highways decisioned outcome this wi n is delegated to an officer in consultation with the line is delegated to the Cabinet Member for decision he divisional member and there is disagreement on the installations as part of schemes approved by officers, the Cabinet Member or Cabinet.
 Design Programme Manager EAI20 Highways and Transport To instruct the invitation and acceptance of tenders in respect of modifications and maintenance to existing traffic control systems, pelican and toucan crossing installations.
-Director Highways & Transport Network & Asset Management Group Manager Traffic and Streetworks Manager Traffic Operations Team Leader EAI21 Highways and Transport To exercise all the functions and duties of the Council under Part 7 (a) S. 115A to 115K of the Highways Act 1980.
+Director Highways & Transport Assistant Director - Network & Asset Management Traffic and Streetworks Manager Traffic Operations Team Leader EAI21 Highways and Transport To exercise all the functions and duties of the Council under Part 7 (a) S. 115A to 115K of the Highways Act 1980.
 Director Highways & Transport Assistant Director - Highway Operations & Infrastructure Assistant Director - Network & Asset Management EAI22 Highways and Transport Environment To make (1) Temporary Traffic Regulation Orders under s14 (1), 15(2) and 15(8) of the Road Traffic Regulation Act 1984, including temporary orders for waiting/ parking restriction which would attract penalty charge notices for contraventions and (2) 'special events' orders under s16(a), (b) or (c) of the Road Traffic Act 1984 subject to informing the local Members.
-Director Highways & Transport Network & Asset Management Group Manager Traffic and Streetworks Manager Traffic Operations Team Leader Highway Operations & Infrastructure Group Manager Parking & Traffic Enforcement Manager Engagement & Commissioning Manager Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Legal Definition Streetworks Policy & Tech Support Team Leader Network Coordination Team Leader Streetworks Compliance Team Leader
+Director Highways & Transport Assistant Director - Network & Asset Management Traffic and Streetworks Manager Traffic Operations Team Leader Assistant Director - Highway Operations & Infrastructure Parking & Traffic Enforcement Manager Engagement & Commissioning Manager Natural Capital Group Manager Access Team Manager Senior Countryside Access Officer, Legal Definition Streetworks Policy & Tech Support Team Leader Network Coordination Team Leader Streetworks Compliance Team Leader